madisonmiketa/academic-kickstart-Sep19/content/project/Brannon Lab.md

 weight = 7

 # Project summary to display on homepage.
 summary = "*Research Assistant*.
 2011.
+Primate numerical cognition (Duke Lemur Center & Cayo Santiago)"
-Assisted with a numerical cognition study in Rhesus macaques at two field stations in Puerto Rico (Cayo Santiago and Sabana Seca).
+# Assisted with a numerical cognition study in Rhesus macaques at two field stations in Puerto Rico (Cayo Santiago and Sabana Seca).
 Assisted with multiple studies examining numerical cognition in multiple lemur species at the Duke Lemur Center.
-Also developed and managed a match-to-sample vs. non-match-to- sample study in lemurs at the Duke Lemur Center."
+Also developed and managed a match-to-sample vs. non-match-to- sample study in lemurs at the Duke Lemur Center.

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "Duke.jpg"